DaviMF29/Fennec/README.md

-Here’s an improved and more polished version of the README:

----

 # **Wombat: A Social Network for Developers**

 Wombat is a social platform designed for developers to connect, share knowledge, and showcase their projects.
 Built with **Golang** on the backend and **React** on the frontend, Wombat delivers high performance, scalability, and an engaging developer-centric experience.